hsk-kr/hsk-kr/README.md

- ### Hi, there, I'm Seongkuk 👋
+ ### Hi, there, I'm Han 👋

-I do enjoy coding and love interacting with other developers.<br />
+I like coding and chatting about programming.

-Although my expertise lies in frontend, I am interested in software development in general, backend, devops, tools, or anything.
+I got into coding because I was fascinated by the idea that I can bring my ideas into real world.

+Let’s forget about job related things.

+How did you start your journey?
+What’s your goal?

+I would love to hear your story.

-Feel free to reach out to me on LinkedIn!
+Feel free to reach out on LinkedIn!

 ---